 The common element to communications is that someone has to send a message and someone has to receive a message.
-Since most communications on the job are verbal, the listening process becomes very important.
+Since most communications on the job is verbal, the listening process becomes very important.

-Listening takes up the largest percentage of communications at 45%, followed by speaking at 32%, reading at 14%, and finally writing at 9%.
+The chart indicates how we usually communicate on the job.
+You will see that listening takes up the largest percentage of communications at 45%, followed by speaking at 32%, reading at 14%, and finally writing at 9%.